 Years ago, at a church service, the minister prayed over me.
 As he prayed he said that he saw me as, and I quote from my journal entry, “a shepherdess, gathering the sheep that have gone the wrong way, bringing them back to the right path.”
 After church, I wrote it down.
 I wasn’t, and am still not, too sure of its meaning, but from a mother’s point of view, I certainly feel like a shepherdess.

-As I have gained experience in being a parent, I have adopted a philosophy where I give my kids a lot of freedom within this imaginary yard, if you will.
+As I’ve gained experience in being a parent, I’ve adopted a philosophy where I give my kids a lot of freedom within this imaginary yard, if you will.
 That freedom differs from kid to kid, and of course, gives the appearance of not being fair.
 (By the way, it will never be fair, ever.
 Just accept it and move on.)
 I let Ricky do things I would never let others do because Ricky was so street smart.
 He outsmarted the buck who chased him from McDonald’s one sunny morning in San Pablo.
-Ricky was not going to give up the 15 Sausage Muffins.
+Ricky was not gonna give up those 15 Sausage Muffins.

 I am so thankful for cell phones.
 Most of my kids here have one, and that gives them more freedom because I can keep tabs on them.
 For the most part, they respond to my endless calls and texts.
 They are good sheep.
 If you look close at the above painting by Millet, it looks like the shepherdess is actually texting.
 I don’t know about French laws in the 19th Century whether texting while tending sheep was illegal, but I bet that cute shepherdess was texting the neighbor shepherd, “hey dude, meet me at the well at Angelus.”
 On the 18th birthday of my baby lamb, this shepherdess is going to put her crook down and take a long nap beside some still waters.